FabihaHaider/FabihaHaider.github.io/_pages/about.md

 Research Interests
 ======
 My current research interest lies in NLP.
-I am particularly interested in LLM Applications, focusing on LLM Idiosyncrasies, exploitations and mitigation, and Information Retrieval.
+I am particularly interested in LLM Applications, focusing on LLM limitations, exploitations and mitigation, and in Information Retrieval.